-The Bordier Aspergillus fumigatus IgG ELISA kit is intended for the qualitative detection of IgG antibodies against Aspergillus fumigatus in human serum.
-Serology is an aid for diagnosis and cannot be used as the sole method of diagnosis.
-This test is also intended for follow-up of patients at risk for aspergillosis infections.
+The Bordier Echinococcus multilocularis (Em18) IgG ELISA kit is intended for the qualitative detection of IgG antibodies against Em18 antigen of Echinococcus multilocularis in human serum.
+This test is intended for post-operative and/or post-therapeutic follow-up of infected patients.